slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

-HINT: resist to temptation of working with family and friends.
+Resist to temptation of working with family and friends.
 There will be always problems of fixing hierarchy when working with friends.
 Peers are peers, not boss and employee.
 Keep your friends for friendship, work with the skilled and competent.

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*
-> *'When everything goes to hell, the people who stand by you without flinching -- they are your family.' -- Jim Butcher*

 26. Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution. -- Balthasar Gracian